 401(k) Rollover in Town and Country, MO.
-Starting a new job is an exciting time that can present you with new challenges and opportunities.
-However, it’s often difficult for Town and Country, MO residents to know what to do with their 401(k) with their previous employer.
+Changing jobs or careers is the start of a brand new, exciting chapter in your life.
+However, many Town and Country, MO residents wonder what the best options are for their 401(k) with their previous employer.
 Managing multiple retirement savings accounts can be stressful without a team of expert and honest financial advisors.

 401(k) Rollover in Town and Country,MO

-There are several options for handling your 401(k) rollover in Town and Country, MO, and oftentimes it takes sound financial planning and advising to know which option is best for you.
-Correct Capital is a privately owned, independent advisory firm with fiduciary advisors.
-This means any advice we give is based on what we believe is best for your financial needs.
+There are a few different ways to handle your 401(k) rollover in Town and Country, MO, and oftentimes it takes sound financial planning and a savvy financial advisor to know how to best deal with your savings.
+Correct Capital is a privately owned firm with fiduciary advisors.
+This means our only concern is making sure your financial future and planning needs are met.
 Our business is built on trust and your confidence that we’ll do what’s best for you.
-We offer unbiased, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
+We offer impartial, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
 Call us today at 314-930-401K or contact us online to learn more about 401(k) rollover options in Town and Country, MO.

-However, it is important to note that if you don’t rollover your old 401(k), you won’t be able to continue adding contributions to it, which may have an impact on your retirement planning.
-After the age of 72, you will be required to take out “required minimum distributions” from those 401(k) accounts you have at old employers.
-It can also be complicated to manage several different retirement plans.
+However, it is important to note that keeping your old 401(k) means you can no longer make contributions to it, which may have an effect on your retirement planning.
+After the age of 72, you will be required to withdraw “required minimum distributions” from those 401(k) accounts you have at old employers.
+It can also be daunting to manage several different retirement plans with several different custodians.
 Withdrawal options can be limited and large amounts of your money will be withheld.
 You would not be able to take out a 401(k) loan.
-Correct Capital can help you decide if sticking with your old 401(k) is the best option for you.
+Correct Capital's retirement consultants can help you understand if sticking with your old 401(k) is right for you.

-If your new job in Town and Country, MO also offers a 401(k), most employers will let you roll over your 401(k) funds to their plan.
-This might be the best option if the new plan has better benefits than the previous plan, including lower fees, better investment options, opportunities, guidance, or loan options.
-Also, required minimum distributions may be delayed even after you turn 72 if you are still working.
+If your new position in Town and Country, MO also offers a 401(k), most employers will let you roll over your 401(k) savings to their plan.
+You may consider this if the new plan’s features are preferable to the previous plan’s, including lower fees, better investment options, opportunities, advice, or loan options.
+Also, you will not be required to withdraw required minimum distributions after you turn 72 if you are still in the workforce.

-IRA stands for Individual Retirement Account.
-A Rollover IRA is an account used to move money from a previousemployer’s 401(k).
+IRA is an abbreviation for Individual Retirement Account.
+A Rollover IRA is an account started to move funds from a previous employer’s 401(k).
 If you already have an IRA, you can consider transferring the money there for your 401(k) rollover.
-Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
-This way, the tax status of the money you already invested is not affected.
+Depending on how you contributed to your 401(k) plan, it may be best to roll money to a Traditional or a Roth IRA.
+This way, the tax status of your previous contributions stays the same.

-Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible.
-Your pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
+Money deposited into a Traditional IRA may be tax-deductible. the pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-Upon turning 72, you will be required to take out required minimum distributions regardless of your status in the workforce.
+Upon turning 72, you will be obligated to take out required minimum distributions regardless of your status in the workforce.

-Contributions to Roth IRAs are made with money you already paid taxes on, so there is no tax benefit until the money is withdrawn.
-The benefit is that the money grows tax-free.
+Money deposited into Roth IRAs are made with after-tax money, so there is no tax benefit until the money is withdrawn.
+The benefit is that you do not pay taxes when you withdraw the money.
 Money you contributed to a Roth 401(k) account is often rolled into a Roth IRA.
-At any time you can take out the money you’ve invested without tax consequences, and if you maintain the account for at least 5 years and are 59 ½ years old, you do not pay taxes on your earnings.
-Contrary to Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.
+At any time you can withdraw the contributions you make without having to pay taxes, and your earnings are not taxed if you keep your account for at least 5 years, and are at least 59 ½ when funds are withdrawn.
+Different from Roth 401(k) contributions, there are no required minimum distributions in a Roth IRA.

-You can open an IRA with many banks or any brokerage firm in Town and Country, MO, however they often vary in terms of fees or other expenses.
-Our team of financial advisors at Correct Capital will help you find the best fit for you.
+You can start an IRA account with many banks or any brokerage firm in Town and Country, MO, however they often vary in terms of fees or other expenses.
+Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find what’s right for you.

 4. Cash Out.